fgracia/sickrage-docker/README.md

 ## Docker Compose

-Because of an hard docker run command to remember, you can use docker-compose (see the YAML script in the compose folder).
+Because of a pretty hard docker run command to remember, you can use docker-compose (see the YAML script in the compose folder).
 You will juste have to adapt data volumes and then run :

 `` docker-compose up -d ``